wp-plugins/wp-ultimate-csv-importer/Readme.txt

 Support and Feature request.
 ----------------------------
-Please visit http://www.smackcoders.com/category/free-wordpress-plugins.html for guides and tutorials.
-Please mail us to wpsupport@smackcoders.com for any timely support or feature request.
+Please visit http://www.smackcoders.com/category/free-wordpress-plugins/google-seo-author-snippet-plugin.html for guides and tutorials.
+For quick response and reply please create issues in our [support](http://code.smackcoders.com/wp-csv-importer/issues) instead of wordpress support forum.
 Support at wordpress is not possible for now.

 == Installation ==